How Workflow execution looks like?¶

 -

-C: The step receives both non-batch-oriented parameters and batch-oriented data as input.
+C: The step receives both scalar parameters and batch-oriented data as input.

 You would likely say: